VortexisTV/Asus-Zenbook-UX331-Hackintosh/README.md

 ## Software Compatibility
 As of now, works with Mojave and Catalina. *Big Sur will be added soon.*

-### OpenCore Support
+### OpenCore Support (buggy)
-Added, but trackpad, Fn keys, and battery monitoring are not working yet.
+Added, but trackpad, and Fn keys are not working yet.
+At times will freeze after login.

+DSDT EFI Backup if the main OC folder doesn't work.

 ## Everything that works perfectly at the moment
 Intel Wi-Fi (HeliPort)